Q1) Differentiate between a role and a profile

-Apex is an object-oriented programming language which helps the developers to execute transaction and flow statements.
+Ans: Apex is an object-oriented programming language which helps the developers to execute the transaction and flow statements.
 They are executed on salesforce servers.
-Apex lets the developers write their own business logic and extends the salesforce platform.
+Apex lets the developers write their own business logic and extends the Salesforce platform.

-Apex email service is used to process the content, headers and attachments of the inbound mails.
-The Apex email service helps to create contact records based on the contact related information in the e-mails.
+Ans: Apex email service is used to process the content, headers and attachments of the inbound mails.
+The Apex email service helps to create contact records based on the contact-related information in the e-mails.

 Text template: Any user can change or modify the template